Feel free to email me at shawn@yamtam.nyc if you would like to discuss any of this anytime.

 - Visit Frick Collection

-- Visit Metropolitain Museum of Art
+- Visit Metropolitan Museum of Art

 - Visit The Obelisk